Things Fall Apart: Plot

 Returning from Mbanta, Okonkwo finds his village changed by the presence of the White men.
-After a convert commits the crime of unmasking an elder as he embodies an ancestral spirit of the clan, the village retaliates by destroying a local Christian church.
+After a Christian convert commits the crime of unmasking an elder as he embodies an ancestral spirit of the clan, the village retaliates by destroying a local Christian church.
 In response, the District Commissioner representing the colonial government takes Okonkwo and several other native leaders prisoner pending payment of a fine of two hundred bags of cowries.
-Despite the District Commissioner's instructions to treat the leaders of Umuofia with respect, the native "court messengers" humiliate them, shaving their heads, hitting them with a stick and whipping them.
-Outraged, the people of Umuofia finally gather for an uprising.
-Okonkwo, being a warrior by nature and adamant about following Umuofian custom and tradition, despises all cowardice and advocates war.
+Despite the District Commissioner's instructions to treat the leaders of Umuofia with respect, the native "court messengers" refuse them any food or drink and humiliate them, shaving their heads, hitting them with a stick, denying bathroom facilities, and whipping them while also extracting an additional fifty bags of cowries from the payment.
+Outraged, the people of Umuofia finally gather to decide on a course of action regarding the foreigners.
+Okonkwo, being a warrior by nature and adamant about following the custom and tradition of Umuofia, despises all cowardice and advocates war.

-When messengers of the White government try to stop the meeting, Okonkwo beheads one of them.
-Because the crowd allows the other messengers to escape and does not fight alongside Okonkwo, he realizes with despair that the people of Umuofia will not fight to protect themselves or their religion.
-The result of this is that when the District Commissioner, Gregory Irwin, comes to Okonkwo's house to take him to court, he finds that Okonkwo killed himself because he saw he was fighting the battle alone and his tribe had given up.
+When messengers of the White government try to stop the meeting, Okonkwo beheads the head messenger who ordered the people to disperse.
+Because the crowd allows the other messengers to escape and does not fight alongside Okonkwo, he realises in despair that the people of Umuofia will not fight to protect themselves or their religion.
+Later, when the District Commissioner comes to Okonkwo's house to take him to court, he finds that Okonkwo killed himself.
 Among his own people, Okonkwo's actions have tarnished his reputation and status, as it is strictly against the teachings of the Igbo to commit suicide.
-Obierika struggles not to break down as he laments Okonkwo's death.
-As Irwin and his men prepare to bury Okonkwo, Irwin muses that Okonkwo's death will make an interesting chapter for his written book, The Pacification of the Primitive Tribes of the Lower Niger.
+As the District Commissioner and his men prepare to bury Okonkwo, he muses that Okonkwo's death will make an interesting chapter for his book, The Pacification of the Primitive Tribes of the Lower Niger.